GispoCoding/hame-ryhti/README.md

 ### Creating SSH key pairs

-Generation of the key pair can be done, for example, with a program called ssh-keygen (available also in Windows 10 and 11):
+Generation of the key pair can be done, for example, with a program called ssh-keygen (available on *Windows 10 and 11, Linux* and *Mac OS*):

 - Open a command prompt (for example, open start menu and type 'cmd' and hit enter)
 - Type in the command prompt `ssh-keygen -t ed25519` and press enter.
 This will generate a key pair (using ed25519 algorithm).